brytonh/brytonh.github.io/_posts/2021-01-23-4-Label-Stack.md

 +   }
 ```

 Why did I choose "rib inet.3" under family inet labeled-unicast?
-Chris covers this really well in [this post about BGP-LU](https://www.networkfuntimes.com/bgp-labeled-unicast-on-juniper-routers-for-jncie-sp-students/).
+Chris covers this really well in <a href="https://www.networkfuntimes.com/bgp-labeled-unicast-on-juniper-routers-for-jncie-sp-students/" target="_blank"> this post about BGP-LU</a>.
 By keeping the BGP families inet unicast and inet labeled-unicast separate, we can learn and advertise prefixes from/to both tables without issue.
 Because of the likelihood of this happening in the real world, I've chosen to keep labeled advertisements in inet.3 RIB.

 My iBGP sessions are established, but I need to get the PE1 loopback into inet.3 so I can actually advertise it.
 Because remember, that's the RIB I'm using on every router for push/pull of labeled-unicast prefixes.
 I'm going to use a rib-group and interface-routes to do this.